Preview

 You can’t have your PBN websites hosted on one web host because they will have the same IP address, which clearly connects them to one owner.

 Your blogs need to be hosted on different hosting providers, servers, and IPs.
 Since you don’t want to be opening accounts on tens of different hosts and managing them separately, there are PBN hosting services that do that for you.
-Avoid whatever calls itself SEO hosting as it’s the old way of doing things and only provides different IPs but only custom nameservers which are a big footprint (traces that show search engines a site is part of a PBN).
+Avoid whatever calls itself SEO hosting as it’s the old way of doing things and only provides different IPs but only custom nameservers which are a big footprint (unique elements that show search engines a site is part of a group).

 We are obviously biased, but we think Easy Blog Networks is the best solution for hosting your PBN.
 Your blogs are hosted by 21 reputable hosting providers, including Amazon Web Services, Dreamhost, Digital Ocean, Linode, and others.
 Every blog is on a unique non-sequential IP, so you get the best diversity and natural-looking backlink profile.